 How long can fringe workshops last?

-Fringe workshops can be up to two hours, but we would expect most to last 45 – 60 minutes.
+Fringe workshops usually last 45min – 1hour, but we can be a little bit flexible.
 You may want to do a workshop which is actually a series of 10-minutes drop-in sessions, or which is more of a demonstration e.g. cookery skills, or even a practical class such as dance.

 What sort of activities do you expect people to do in a fringe workshop?